-in the description referred to in Rule 7(5)(a) and/or
+in the description referred to in Rule 7(5)(a) or

-by means of dotted or broken lines or coloring.
+by means of dotted or broken lines or coloring, accompanied by a supporting statement in the description referred to in Rule 7(5)(a).

 (b) Notwithstanding Section 402(a), matter that does not form part of the industrial design or the product in relation to which the industrial design is to be used may be shown in a reproduction if it is indicated in accordance with paragraph (a).